CDSoft/bonaluna/doc/bonaluna.rst

     creates a directory at runtime

 `write:new_executable`
     write a new executable containing the original interpretor and all the added items

+When a path starts with `:`, it is relative to the executable path otherwise it is relative to the current working directory.

 Examples